 The City rejoiced at the completion of the Oklahoma River Trails system!
 Enjoy 6.5 miles of dedicated trails on the north and south banks of the Oklahoma River (13 miles total).
 Take in scenic views of parks, wetlands, plants and trees with a grand view of downtown OKC to the North.
 This trail is multi use.
 You’ll find cyclists, walkers, other runners, dogs on leashes, rollerbladers and skateboarders.
-You’ll run through the Oklahoma Boathouse District, home of the USA Olympic Rowing Training Facility and local University boathouses.
-You’ll also encounter visitors enjoying Riversport Adventures on kayaks, whitewater rafts, paddle boards, ropes courses, and climbing walls.
+You’ll run through the Boathouse District, home to the U.S. Olympic and Paralympic Training Site, featuring canoe, kayak and rowing.
+You’ll also encounter visitors enjoying Riversport Adventures on kayaks, whitewater rafts, paddleboards, ropes courses, and climbing walls.
 Be sure to take the detour for the Skydance Bridge.
 The bridge provides safe passage over I-40 and dances with color at night.
-You can’t miss Wheeler Park!
-There you’ll find the giant OKC and ferris wheel, perfect for a photo op!
-At the East end, the North river bank meets the Bricktown Canal Trail at Regatta Park.
+You can’t miss the Wheeler District!
+There you’ll find the giant OKC letters and ferris wheel, perfect for a photo op!
+At the east end, the north river bank meets the Bricktown Canal Trail at Regatta Park.
 Continue West to meet the West River Trails.

 301 W Reno